Having bad or less than perfect credit doesn’t automatically disqualify you from utilizing your hard earned VA benefits to become a homeowner.

 That means veterans and military members with just “Fair” credit may still be able to get a VA loan.

-Last, it’s important to know that lenders often see different credit scores than what consumers see.
+Important Tip: It’s important to know that lenders often see different credit scores than what consumers see.
 Mortgage lenders get industry-specific scores, while consumers who use credit-monitoring tools usually see a more basic educational score.

 It’s a good idea to closely review your credit reports before even starting the homebuying journey.
 You can do so for free at AnnualCreditReport.com.
 You won’t be able to see your mortgage credit scores, but you can look for mistakes or other errors on your reports that could be hurting your scores.